Potential rivals to Harris for president line up to endorse her

 Fellow Democratic Govs.
 Gavin Newsom of California and Josh Shapiro of Pennsylvania also quickly endorsed Harris, eliminating speculation that they might try to challenge her at the Democratic National Convention in Chicago in four weeks.

-A flood of Democratic lawmakers in both the House and Senate have already rallied behind Harris.
+A flood of Democratic lawmakers in both the House and Senate have already rallied behind Harris, including former House Speaker and fellow Californian Nancy Pelosi, who appeared to have an active role in Biden's decision to back out of the race.

+"In the Democratic Party, our diversity is our strength and our unity is our power," Pelosi wrote in a statement on X. "Now, we must unify and charge forward to resoundingly defeat Donald Trump and enthusiastically elect Kamala Harris as the next President of the United States.”

 While some Democrats are advocating for an “open process” in Chicago, there seems to be little appetite for a contentious battle for the nomination to take on former President Donald Trump, and any potential challenge seemed likely to be nominal.